- TIPS FOR HELPING CHILDREN WITH WRITING AND SPELLIN

 - Write a word of the week on a piece of paper e.g. ‘important’.
 Everybody in the family is on the look-out for words that either start with ‘im’ or end ‘ant’ or have three syllables.
 Stick the paper on the fridge door.
 Everyone writes in a different colour pen so you know who added what.
 Who will find the most words?

-- Use technology: Phoneme pronunciation guide: www.global.oup.com; Collins Book Cat series of book-apps; Mr Thornes Phonics Safari; Pocket Phonics; Storybook Maker; Nosy Crow
+- Use technology to rehearse spellings: Phoneme pronunciation guide: www.global.oup.com; Collins Book Cat series of book-apps; Mr Thornes Phonics Safari; Pocket Phonics; Storybook Maker; Nosy Crow